-Kathryn Grzenczyk Mantoan, a senior associate in the San Francisco office, focuses her practice on high-stakes litigation, compliance counseling and litigation avoidance measures.
+Kathryn Grzenczyk Mantoan, a senior associate working across the San Francisco and Portland offices, focuses her practice on high-stakes employment litigation, compliance counseling, and litigation avoidance measures.

-She has developed a reputation for strategic thinking and crisp articulation of complex principles, translating into effective advocacy on behalf of her clients.
+complex class actions and developing areas of law including pay equity.
 Katie received California Lawyer’s Attorney of the Year Award in 2016 and has been named a Northern California Super Lawyers Rising Star every year since 2013.

 Katie started her career at Orrick in 2004 and returned in 2015.
 From 2011 to 2014, she was an associate at a litigation boutique in San Francisco where she handled employment and constitutional law matters.